 Example 1: Single Applicant, NF Care, Over-SIL

 Facts: Mr. Jefferson, 78, enters a Georgia nursing facility.
-Monthly gross income: $3,400 (Social Security $1,800 + private pension $1,600).
-2026 SIL: $2,982.
-Excess: $418.
-Without a Miller Trust, Mr. Jefferson is denied because his $3,400 income exceeds the SIL.
+His monthly gross income is $3,400 (Social Security $1,800 plus a private pension $1,600).
+The 2026 special income limit is $2,982 per month, so he is over by $418.
+Without a Miller Trust, Mr. Jefferson is denied because his $3,400 income exceeds the cap.
+The figures below use the 2026 Georgia nursing-facility PNA of $70 and the 2026 Medicare Part B premium of $202.90; the Medigap premium shown is illustrative.,

 Setup: Mr. Jefferson's adult daughter is appointed trustee.
 An elder-law attorney drafts a Miller Trust naming the State of Georgia as primary residual beneficiary.
 A separate bank account is opened in the name "Jefferson Miller Trust."
 Social Security and the pension provider redirect deposits to the trust account.